 food allergy awareness

-This January 15, 2021, marks four years since Cross Hatfield suffered from anaphylactic shock after ingesting a brownie that contained cashew powder at a restaurant with his family.
+This January 15, 2024, marks seven years since Cross Hatfield suffered from anaphylactic shock after ingesting a brownie that contained cashew powder at a restaurant with his family.

 Cross fought for his life for 5 long days in the PICU at Scottish Rite Hospital.